 Local businesses have helped their communities stay safe by making it easier to stay home.
 Social distancing is more tolerable when you can have access to local boxes or goods delivered to your front door.
 As the local businesses welcome back their patrons, they are continuing to keep safety top of mind.
 Here is how you can keep safe while enjoying pedestrian-only weekends:

-- Always stay two meters away from other people who aren’t in your social bubble.
+- Always stay two metres away from other people who aren’t in your household.

 - Bring hand sanitizer.

 - Wear a mask.
 For many establishments, whenever you are indoors or moving around a patio, you must wear a mask.

 - Call the businesses you want to visit before you arrive and ask about their safety procedures and rules.

 - Read and obey all signage to keep you safe.

 - Be kind and patient with others as everyone is adjusting to the new normal.